codacy-badger/PyCloudFormer/README.md

     * Glue Database
     * Glue Crawler
     * more will be added...
-* Static S3 Buckets
+* Static AWS S3 Bucket Services
     * S3 Encryption
     * S3 Version
     * S3 AccessBlock
     * more will be added ...
+* AWS Lambda Services
+    * Lambda Function
 * More Services will be added...